Other Sunday and Holy Day Readings

 17 By faith Abraham, when put to the test, offered up Isaac, and he who had received the promises was ready to offer his only son, 18 of whom it was said, "Through Isaac descendants shall bear your name."
 19 He reasoned that God was able to raise even from the dead, and he received Isaac back as a symbol.

 Abraham's test of faith came in Genesis chapter 22:1-3 when God commanded him to offer in sacrifice the beloved "son of the promise" (Gen 17:18-21), Isaac: It happened sometime later that God put Abraham to the test.
 'Abraham, Abraham!' he called.
 'Here I am,' he replied.
 God said, 'Take your son, your only son, your beloved Isaac, and go to the land of Moriah, where you are to offer him as a burnt offering on one of the mountains which I shall point out to you.'
 Such a test of faith is also called a "covenant ordeal."
-It is the same kind of "covenant ordeal" which Adam and Eve faced when confronted by the Serpent in the Garden of Eden.
+It is the same kind of "covenant ordeal" that Adam and Eve faced when confronted by the Serpent in the Garden of Eden.
 But this is Isaac's covenant ordeal as well as Abraham because he also had to submit in faith.

 What does the inspired writer mean when he says in verse 19 that Abraham received Isaac back "as a symbol"?
-On the 3rd day after beginning the journey (Gen 22:4), Abraham received back his son back from death.
+On the 3rd day after beginning the journey (Gen 22:4), Abraham received his son back from death.
 The writer of Hebrews uses the same word to describe Isaac as are used to describe Jesus' relationship to God the Father.
 He received back from God in His mercy his "only son" (see Gen 22:2 and Jn 1:14), his "beloved" son (see Gen 22:2 and Mt 3:17; Mk 1:11; Lk 3:22) as a symbol of Christ and the Resurrection on "the third day."

 What parallels do you see between Isaac and Jesus?
 How is Isaac a "type" of Christ?

 Isaac is a Biblical

 Comparisons between the "offering up" of Isaac in sacrifice found in Genesis 22:1-18 and the Passion and Resurrection of Jesus Christ:

-The Fathers of the Church saw Isaac as prefiguring the Christ.
+The Fathers of the Church saw Isaac as prefiguring Christ.
 Clement of Alexandria wrote of Isaac as a type of Christ not only in being offered for sacrifice by his father but in his name, which means "laughter": "Isaac is a type of the infant Lord as son, and, in fact, Isaac was the son of Abraham as Christ is of God, victim as was the Lord.
 But he was not cut down like the Lord; no, Isaac only carried the wood of the sacrifice, as the Lord did his cross.
 He laughed mystically by way of prophesying that the Lord fills us with joy, we who have been redeemed by his blood.
 He did not suffer but left to the Logos, as is fitting, the first fruits of suffering.
 What is more, because he was not immolated, he signifies also the divinity of the Lord.
-For after his burial, Jesus was raised up, thus leaving suffering behind, just as Isaac had escaped the sacrifice" (Clement, Christ the Educator, 18.104.22.168-2).
+For after his burial, Jesus was raised up, thus leaving suffering behind, just as Isaac had escaped the sacrifice" (Clement, Christ the Educator, 22.214.171.124-2).

-The Gospel of Luke 12:32-48 ~ In Faith be prepared
+The Gospel of Luke 12:32-48 ~ In Faith Prepare for the

 Promises of the Lord

 32 Jesus said to his disciples: "Do not be afraid any longer, little flock, for your Father is pleased to give you the kingdom.
 33 Sell your belongings and give alms.
-Provide money bags for yourselves that do not wear out, an inexhaustible treasure in heaven that no their can reach nor moth destroy.
+Provide money bags for yourselves that do not wear out, an inexhaustible treasure in heaven that no thief can reach nor moth destroy.
 34 For where your treasure is, there also will your heart be."
 35 "Gird your loins and light your lamps 36 and be like servants who await their master's return from a wedding, ready to open immediately when he comes and knocks.
 37 Blessed are those servants whom the master finds vigilant on his arrival.
 Amen, I say to you, he will gird himself, have them recline at table, and proceed to wait on them.
 38 And should he come in the second or third watch and find them prepared in this way, blessed are those servants.
 39 Be sure of this: if the master of the house had known the hour when the thief was coming, he would not have let his house be broken into.
 40 You also must be prepared, for at an hour you do not expect, the Son of Man will come."
 41 Then Peter said, "Lord, is this parable meant for us or for everyone?
 42 And the Lord replied, "Who, then, is the faithful and prudent steward whom the master will put in charge of his servants to distribute the food allowance at the proper time?
 43 Blessed is that servant whom his master on arrival finds doing so.
 Truly, I say to you, he will put him in charge of all his property.
 45 But if that servant says to himself, "My master is delayed in coming,' and begins to beat the menservants and the maidservants, to eat and drink and get drunk, 46 then that servant's master will come on an unexpected day and at an unknown hour and will punish him severely and assign him a place with the unfaithful.
 47 That servant who knew his master's will but did not make preparations nor act in accord with his will shall be beaten severely; 48 and the servant who was ignorant of his master's will but acted in a way deserving of a severe beating shall be beaten only lightly.
 Much will be required of the person entrusted with much, and still more will be demanded of the person entrusted with more.

 32 Jesus said to his disciples: "Do not be

 and give alms.
 Provide money bags for yourselves that do not wear out, an

-their can reach nor moth destroy.
-For where your treasure is, there also will
+inexhaustible treasure in heaven that no thief can reach nor moth destroy.
+34 For where your treasure is, there also will

 your heart be."

 Luke 12:35-40 ~ Two Parables on Being Ready for the Master's Return

 35 "Gird your loins and light your lamps 36 and be like servants who await their master's return from a wedding, ready to open immediately when he comes and knocks.
 37 Blessed are those servants whom the master finds vigilant on his arrival.
 Amen, I say to you, he will gird himself, have them recline at table, and proceed to wait on them.
 38 And should he come in the second or third watch and find them prepared in this way, blessed are those servants.
 39 Be sure of this: if the master of the house had known the hour when the thief was coming, he would not have let his house be broken into.
 40 You also must be prepared, for at an hour you do not expect, the Son of Man will come."

-38 And should he come in the second or third watch and find them prepared in this way, blessed are those servants.
-In Jesus' time the daytime was divided into 12 seasonal hours (Jn 11:9) and the night into 4 night watches.
-The 2nd Watch was from 9 PM to midnight and the 3rd Watch was from midnight to 3 AM.
+In Jesus' time, the daytime divided into twelve seasonal hours (Jn 11:9) and the night into four night watches.
+The 2nd Watch was from 9 PM to midnight, and the 3rd Watch was from midnight to 3 AM.
 The trumpet that announced the change of the watch at 3 AM was called "the cockcrow" (in Mk 13:35 Jesus lists the names of the four night watches).
-If the servants are vigilant, they will receive a blessing that is also a contradiction according to the customs of the times; instead of the servants waiting on the Master, the Master waits on the servants at a banquet in His house as a reward for their vigilance.
+If the servants are vigilant, Jesus says they will receive a blessing that is also a contradiction according to the customs of the times; instead of the servants waiting on the Master, the Master waits on the servants at a banquet in His house as a reward for their vigilance.